mesosphere-backup/dcos-management/README.md

 ### Limitations
 - flushing all maintenance schedules silently fails if at least one host is DOWN.
 - marking an host as DOWN is a sequential operation
+- only works wiht IP or hostname

 ### ToDo
 - fix flush when some host are down
 - more doc

+### Known bugs
+- up and down operation are broken with IP